People

 Meghan Koo

-MSc Candidate, Ryerson University
+MSc Candidate, Toronto Metropolitan University

-Meghan is a first year MSc student studying Biomedical Physics at Ryerson University.
+Meghan is a first year MSc student studying Biomedical Physics.
 Her research is focused on the application of CT texture features and its relationship with visual emphysema score.
 She graduated from the University of Waterloo with a BSc in Honours Life Physics Co-op, with a double minor in French and Applied Language Studies.
 During her undergrad, she investigated the optimization of electronic portal imaging devices (EPIDs) for breast IMRT and small field VMAT treatment plans under the supervision of Dr. Ernest Osei and Dr. Johnson Darko at the Grand River Regional Cancer Centre.
 Aside from research, Meghan is a student-athlete on the Ryerson Rams Track and Field team.
 In her spare time, she can be found binge watching YouTube videos or baking cookies, sometimes simultaneously.

 ryan_cropped